joseph-flinn/site/frontend/posts/gen-ai-development-2.md

 and business requirements.
 However, as soon as I need to go update the site design, I will have to wade through a mess of code (or an AI agent will).

-My concern is that AI is amplifying the over-optimizing of short-term business goals rather than building for a sustainable business.
+My concern is that AI is amplifying the over-optimization of short-term business goals rather than building for a sustainable business.
 Or maybe sustainable business are a thing of the past and instead everyone should be looking to capitalize on whatever the trend is, spending someone else's money and trying to exit before it is no longer the trend.
 Then again, this feels like trying to